-Personally, I believe that people are pretty much free to live as whatever gender they choose, but in this context, the transsexuality does add another rich layer to the deceit sandwich that is the Dale.
+People are free to live as whatever gender identity they choose, but in the context of the era, this was a bit unusual.
 Liz also claimed to hold degrees in mechanical engineering and marketing, and came to LA after her loyal and fictitious husband Jim died in 1966.

 Liz talked a very convincing game, and had amassed $30 million for the company and produced a few prototypes, one of which at least seemed capable of self-propulsion and at least one other non-running one, which was shown at the 1975 Los Angeles Auto Show.
 At the show they claimed they would be able to ramp up to high-volume production by June of 1975, which, like getting the car crash-tested and EPA approved, seemed an insanely lofty goal.

 During the time when one would imagine they’d be developing prototypes and testing the cars extensively, the company had been busy doing other things.
 Like selling stock shares without a permit, and selling dealerships and as-yet hypothetical cars to dealers, again without a manufacturer’s license.

 Things got even more exciting in the company when, according to research done by Petersen museum curator Leslie Kendall,

 In late January 1975, TCMCC salesman and former public relations representative William D. Miller was found murdered in his Encino office, the victim of four gunshot wounds to the head.
 The prime suspect was fellow employee Jack Oliver who, it was soon discovered, had previously served with Miller in San Quentin prison.